upggr/ielko-microtrader/README.md

 1. Clone this repo on your php server or php enviroment (locally or remotely).
 2. Rename config_sample.php to config.php and replace "XXX" with your api credentials that you can find in your cryptopia account
 3. Create a new strategy file, for example strategy_thebest.php, based on the strategy_sample.php file
-4. Note that there is a folder called bower_components that refers to another project. make sure when you download this is included, or go get it manually.
+4. Note that there is a folder called bower_components that refers to another project. make sure when you download, this folder is included, or go get it manually.

 Suggestions :
 1. This bot will perform best if you set it to run every 10-20 minutes. so create a cron or other sort of automation to call it ever X minutes